istio/istio.io/content/en/docs/setup/install/multicluster/before-you-begin/index.md

 load balancers (NLB).
 If the API Server is not directly accessible, you will have to modify the installation procedure to enable access.
-For example, the [east-west](https://en.wikipedia.org/wiki/East-west_traffic) gateway used in the multi-network and primary-remote configurations below could also be used to enable access to the API Server.
+For example, the [east-west](https://en.wikipedia.org/wiki/East-west_traffic) gateway used in the multi-network and primary-remote configurations could also be used to enable access to the API Server.

 ## Environment Variables